EliScherrer/node-todo-api/README.md

 # node-todo-api
-basic api for a todo application
+basic rest api for an online todo application